CrayLabs/SmartSim/doc/ensemble.rst

 --------
 Overview
 --------
-The creation of an Ensemble involves the use of various initializer arguments, each serving a specific role in defining the characteristics and behavior of the ensemble.
-These arguments facilitate three distinct methods of ensemble
+These ``Experiment.create_ensemble()`` factory method arguments facilitate three distinct methods of ensemble
 creation: **manual model appending**, **parameter expansion**, and the utilization of **replicas**.

 The key initializer arguments are:

--  `name` (Type: str): Specify the name of the ensemble, aiding in its unique identification.
+-  `name` (str): Specify the name of the ensemble, aiding in its unique identification.
--  `params` (Type: dict[str, Any]): Provides a dictionary of parameters:values for expanding into the ``Model`` members within the ensemble.
+-  `params` (dict[str, Any]): Provides a dictionary of parameters:values for expanding into the ``Model`` members within the ensemble.
 Enables parameter expansion for diverse scenario exploration.
--  `params_as_args` (Type: list[str]): Specify which parameters from the `params` dictionary should be treated as command line arguments when executing the Models.
+-  `params_as_args` (list[str]): Specify which parameters from the `params` dictionary should be treated as command line arguments when executing the Models.
--  `batch_settings` (Type: BatchSettings, optional): Describes settings for batch workload treatment.
+-  `batch_settings` (BatchSettings, optional): Describes settings for batch workload treatment.
--  `run_settings` (Type: RunSettings, optional): Describes execution settings for individual Model members.
+-  `run_settings` (RunSettings, optional): Describes execution settings for individual Model members.
--  `replicas` (Type: int, optional): Declare the number of ``Model`` clones within the ensemble, crucial for the creation of simulation replicas.
+-  `replicas` (int, optional): Declare the number of ``Model`` clones within the ensemble, crucial for the creation of simulation replicas.
--  `perm_strategy` (Type: str): Specifies a strategy for parameter expansion into ``Model`` instances, influencing the method of ensemble creation and number of ensemble members.
+-  `perm_strategy` (str): Specifies a strategy for parameter expansion into ``Model`` instances, influencing the method of ensemble creation and number of ensemble members.
     The options are `"all_perm"`, `"step"`, and `"random"`.

 -------------------